ElzbietaZofia/PORTFOLIO/README.md

 I am experienced in management as former business owner of Interior Design Studio, where I run the company, including coordination and monitoring of contractors and suppliers.

-In addition to my software testing skills, I have experience as WordPress webmaster and webdesigner.
+In addition to my software testing skills, I have experience as a SEO specialist and WordPress webmaster.

 In this portfolio I would like to share some of my projects.